LeapHeap/CHWEngine/readme.md

 ## Exported APIs

 Both low-level direct probing functions and encapsulated getter functions are exported.
-Direct probing functions requires invoker to create a HW_REPORT structure in advance and call the functions to populate the structure, which is suitable for low-level programming using C/C++.
-Encapsulated functions either return numerical values directly or write wide-char encoded text data to the buffer passed in, which is suitable for most of the modern high-level languages like C# and Python.
+Direct probing functions require invoker to create a HW_REPORT structure in advance and call the functions to populate the structure, which is suitable for low-level programming using C/C++.
+Encapsulated functions either return numerical values directly or write wide-char encoded text data to the buffer passed in, which is suitable for most of the modern high-level languages.
 Detailed examples of the usage of the exported APIs are demonstrated in examples of supported programming languages in the SDK package.

 ## Supported Programming Languages